K-stability of Thaddeus' moduli of stable bundle pairs on genus two curves: K-semistable limits of a one-parameter family

 To ease our notation, we denote by By Theorem \ref{thm:nonvanishing}(3) and linear equivalences we know that both $\wt{\mtc{H}}$ and $\wt{\mts{E}}$ are Cartier.
 We also denote by $\wt{L}$ (resp. $\wt{H}$, $\wt{E}$, $\wt{Q}$) the restriction of $\wt{\mtc{L}}$ (resp. $\wt{\mtc{H}}$, $\wt{\mts{E}}$, $\wt{\mts{Q}}$) to $\wt{\mts{X}}_0 = \wt{X}$.

-In the remaining of this subsection, our goal is to show that $\wt{\mtc{L}}$ is relatively big and semiample over $T$ (see Proposition \ref{nefness}).
+In the rest of this section, our goal is to show that $\wt{\mtc{L}}$ is relatively big and semiample over $T$ (see Proposition \ref{nefness}).
 A key ingredient is our previous study on the moduli of certain lattice-polarized K3 surfaces (see Lemma \ref{samefamily}).

 \begin{lemma} If $\wt{S}\in|-K_{\wt{X}}|$ is a K3 surface (e.g. when $S$ is a general member), then $(\wt{S},\wt{L}|_{\wt{S}})$ is a quasi-polarized degree $8$ K3 surface. \end{lemma}

 \begin{proof}